openlayers/openlayers/doc/ol3.md

 - A layer advertizes the projections it supports.
 - A layer returns no data if asked data for an unsupported projection.

-LayerView
+LayerRendererOptions

-- A layer view stores view-related states for a layer.
+- A layer renderer options object stores view-related states for a layer.
-- View-related states include visibility, opacity, saturation, hue, etc.
+- Options include visibility, opacity, saturation, hue, etc.
-- A layer view has a layer.
+- A layer renderer options object has a layer.
-- Multiple layer views can share the same layer.
+- Multiple layer renderer options can share the same layer.
 - In other words a layer can be viewed in different manners.

 Renderer